Transformers Autobots and Decepticons: Reception

-Both games received "mixed or average" reviews, according to video game review aggregator Metacritic.
+Both games received "mixed or average" reviews, according to video game review aggregator website Metacritic.

 Writing for GameSpy, Phil Theobald wrote that to his surprise, he enjoyed "the DS Transformers games more than the console versions".
 While he felt that gameplay was simplistic, he found the online modes to be "strangely addicting".
 Frank Provo from GameSpot remarked that the differences between the two titles were mostly "cosmetic" in nature.
 While he liked the fundamental gameplay premise and the cast performance, he was disappointed by the game's targeting system and camera, the game's short length and the excessive use of filler missions.

 Sammy Barker from Nintendo Life was strongly critical of the game, describing it as "dull, repetitive and bland", and remarked that the two separate versions were "merely just a cash-in on Activision's side to get the most serious of Transformers fans to buy two games.